Current Project Updates

 Trailheads, Parking, & Trails

 An alternative access route is available to Brown's Woods now that Veteran's Parkway has been constructed.
 A new parking lot has been installed, in cooperation with the City of West Des Moines, to handle vehicular and bus parking and provide safe access to Brown’s Woods.
-Construction of expanded trails will continue through the winter months.
+Construction of expanded trails and connections will continue through the winter months.
 Next spring, new restrooms, a drinking fountain, and landscaping made up of native plants willl enhance this new park access.

 Chichaqua Bottoms Greenbelt

 The process to create a master plan for Chichaqua is being spearheaded by HR Green.
 It is anticipated that it will be completed in late 2014, early 2015.

 Easter Lake Park